-Altogether, since the launch of the Fund in 2014, we have recorded 76 instances of companies' positive engagement based on their improvement upon a specific point in response to the suggestions provided by Cadmos.
+Altogether, since the launch of the strategy in 2014, we have recorded 76 instances of companies' positive engagement based on their improvement upon a specific point in response to our suggestions.
 Detailed assessments and engagement feed-backs on all companies are provided within our Integrated Performance Reports (IPR's), available to all Cadmos investors on request.
-A sample IPR is available within this report.